 In order to verify customers’ identity and to perform other obligatory “know your customer” (KYC) procedures such as checking customers’ PEP status, we rely on third party service providers.

-Legal basis to process the personal data related to provision of services is performance of a contract that we have entered into or in order to take steps at your request prior to entering into a contract between us, and compliance with various legal obligations applicable to us as providers of payment services.
+Legal basis to process the personal data related to account opening and KYC checks is the performance of a contract that we have entered into or in order to take steps at your request prior to entering into a contract between us and compliance with various legal obligations applicable to us as providers of payment services.

 2. WHO MAY SEE YOUR DATA